karmasakshi/jet/README.md

 #### Commit code

-Run `npm run commit` or commit directly with a valid commit message.
+Run `npm run commit`, or commit directly with a valid commit message.

 <br />